 - You will be considered a full-time student by taking two courses per semester for five semesters (Fall 2017, Spring, Summer & Fall 2018, and Spring 2019).

 - We are waiving the GRE score requirement.

-- Students who are accepted into the program will receive a $1,500.00 tuition scholarship the first semester of enrollment!
+- Students who are accepted into the program will receive a $2,000 tuition scholarship!

 Questions?
 Contact Dr. Hiller Spires: firstname.lastname@example.org